Kingdom Capital Network

 Equally remarkable has been God’s grace through the many of you who said “yes” to supporting this inspired yet challenging venture.
 You generously gave your time, offered counsel, connected us with advocates in the community, shared feedback when we struggled, and faithfully prayed when we faced what seemed like insurmountable roadblocks.

-We often quote one of our founding board members when explaining KCN: "A Kingdom, friends & family community for business owners most proximate to marginalized communities."
+We often quote one of our founding board members when explaining KCN: "A Kingdom, friends & family, community for business owners most proximate to marginalized communities."
 Looking back, we see that by God's grace, this very spirit has shaped and sustained KCN.
 Thank you for being our "friends and family."

 Onward by God's grace,